Quechuan languages: Cultural aspect

-Evidentials also show that being precise and stating the source of one's information is extremely important in the language and the culture.
+Evidentials also show that being precise and stating the source of one's information is important in the language and the culture.
 Failure to use them correctly can lead to diminished standing in the community.
 Speakers are aware of the evidentials and even use proverbs to teach children the importance of being precise and truthful.
-Precision and information source are of the utmost importance.
-They are a powerful and resourceful method of human communication.
+Precision and information source are of importance.
+They are a method of human communication.